ludbb/secp256k1-py/README.md

 convert the `public_key` to bytes.
 If `compressed` is True, 33 bytes will be produced, otherwise 65 will be.

 ##### `deserialize(pubkey_ser)` -> internal object
 convert the bytes resulting from a previous `serialize` call back to an internal object and update the `public_key` for this instance.
 The length of `pubkey_ser` determines if it was serialized with `compressed=True` or not.
+This will raise an Exception if the size is invalid or if the key is invalid.

 ##### `ecdsa_verify(msg, raw_sig, raw=False, digest=hashlib.sha256)` -> bool
 verify an ECDSA signature and return True if the signature is correct, False otherwise. `raw_sig` is expected to be an object returned from `ecdsa_sign` (or if it was serialized using `ecdsa_serialize`, then first run it through `ecdsa_deserialize`). `msg`, `raw`, and `digest` are used as described in `ecdsa_sign`.